WordPress Performance 2024

 increase in sales

-Loading times are not only a decisive factor for your sales in e-commerce.
-However, optimizing page speed is particularly important in this area.
-Surveys at the online retailer Amazon have shown that 100 milliseconds of additional loading time cause a drop in sales of around 1 percent.
+Loading times are not only a decisive factor for your turnover in e-commerce.
+However, optimizing the page speed is particularly important in this area.
+Surveys at online retailer Amazon have shown that 100 milliseconds of additional loading time result in a drop in sales of around 1 percent.

 Smartphone users love speed